-Step A.- Use the data specified in table 1 of section 3.C as input for the market interest rates of the relevant financial instrument.
+Step A: Use the data specified in Table 1 of section 3.C as input for the market interest rates of the relevant financial instrument.

-Step B.- According to the tables in section 4, removal of the rates either not meeting the DLT requirements (tables 3 to 5) or longer than the LLP (table 2).
+Step B: According to the tables in section 4, removal of the rates for the tenors either not meeting the DLT requirements or higher than the LLP.

-Step C.- Calculation of the credit risk adjustment as described in section 5.
+Step C: Calculation of the credit risk adjustment as described in section 5.

-Step D.- Reduction of all the market rates remaining after step B by the amount of the credit risk adjustment (and the currency adjustment in the case of the Bulgarian and Danish currencies).
+Step D: Reduction of all the market rates remaining after step B by the amount of the credit risk adjustment (and the currency adjustment in the case of the Bulgarian and Danish currencies).

-Step E.- Construction of the matrix of cash flows corresponding to the credit risk adjusted rates after step C.
+Step E: Construction of the matrix of cash flows corresponding to the credit risk adjusted rates after step C.